dariamanskaia/adoptME/README.md

 # AdoptME!
 Study Project
-This project was created as a final work from a web development course.
+This project was created as a final work for a web development course.
 The base of this page is "Galleria-main" boilerplate available on git.

 The idea is to display abandonned pets to find them a new family.